SdgTestEnvironment/sdg-indicators/_pages/en/about_guidance.md

 - Chartist: JavaScript library that offers customizable and responsive charts
 - Bootstrap: framework CSS

-## Current display
+## Current presentation

-Due to technical difficulties, the current version of the German NRP contains some faulty illustrations, which are referred to here:<br>
+The current version of the SDGs online platform contains some technical issues concerning the presentation of data.
+These include:<br>
-- Integers are displayed without decimal places (even in time series in which other numerical values with decimal places exist).
+- Whole numbers are displayed without decimal places (also in time series which include other numerical values with decimal places).
-- Very long names of time series are not broken up into several lines in the axis labels of the graphics and hence are partly cut off.
+- Very long names of time series are not wrapped over several lines and sometimes cut off in graph axis labels.
+- If you hover over a data point in the charts, the label and the exact value of this data point are displayed.
+Subscript and superscript numbers and letters are not correctly shown.
+- During the same process the names of the data series are not wrapped.